 Like the people who survive off its riches, the sea itself is under constant threat, as its wildlife is increasingly exhausted.
 Moving through the community by boat with a Bajau interpreter, Lehn listened to the people and their stories; despite the threats posed by globalization and outside forces, they welcomed him into their midst after the local community leaders had given the stamp of approval.
 At one point, he was warmly invited to attend a private wedding at Denawan Island.
-He saw the hands of the elderly—sometimes with fingers missing, lost to the old and illegal practice of blast fishing.
+He saw the hands of the elderly—sometimes with fingers missing, lost to the old and now-illegal practice of blast fishing.

 Lion, a Bajau Laut, is out fishing off Denawan Island.